 Royal Mile

 The castle sits perched on a rocky hill (aptly named Castle Rock) on the west end of the Edinburgh Royal Mile.
-From the castle, the street slopes downhill to the east (and changes names from Castlehill to Lawnmarket to High Street to Canongate to Abbey Strand) ending at the Palace of Holyrood.
+From here, the street slopes downhill to the east (and changes names from Castlehill to Lawnmarket to High Street to Canongate to Abbey Strand) ending at the Palace of Holyrood.

 The one-mile street is lined with souvenir shops, museums, churches and pubs – and is the epicenter of Edinburgh tourist activities.
 Walking the entirety of the Royal Mile is a must do in Edinburgh – and we are highlighting the top attractions along the route.